Usha-Mounika/Samsung_PD/README.md

 *Skew is the difference in clock arrival time across the chip*.
 Let us consider a clock arriving to two flops launch with two clock buffers and capture with one buffer.
 This would reduce available window by one buffer delay period.So, the timing may be clean post synthesis, but it fails after CTS.
+ - Local Skew : The difference in clock arrival between two consecutive/related pins of flops.
+ -  Global Skew : The difference in clock arrival between the longest path and shortest path.
+ - Positive skew: if the capture clock comes late than the launch clock.
+ - Negative skew: if the capture clock comes early than the launch clock.
-Skew can be either positive or negative.
+ - Useful skew: if the clock is skewed intentionally to resolve setup violation Skew can be either positive or negative.
 A positive skew helps setup by increasing violation but improves hold constraint.
 A negative skew makes the arrival time more stringent helps setup and might violate hold.
     - Thold +Tskew < Tckq + Tcomb